iaphub/iaphub-android-sdk/README.md

       else if (err.code == "billing_unavailable") {
         message = "In-app purchase not allowed"
       }
-      // The payment has been deferred (awaiting approval from parental control) else if (err.code == "deferred_payment") {
+      // The payment has been deferred (transaction pending, its final status is pending external action) else if (err.code == "deferred_payment") {
-        message = "Your purchase is awaiting approval from the parental control" }
+        message = "Purchase awaiting approval, your purchase has been processed but is awaiting approval" }
       /*
         * The remote server couldn't be reached properly